 Hi Marley Raises $8M in Funding Round

-Hi Marley, a chatbot designed for the insurance industry, announced that it raised $8 million from investors, bringing total financing for the company to $18.6 million.
+Hi Marley, a messaging platform designed for the insurance industry, announced that it raised $8 million from investors, bringing total financing for the company to $18.6 million.

 The Boston based insurtech said the new funding was led by True Ventures and Underscore VC, along with Bain Capital Ventures and Greenspring Associates.
 The round will be used for building upon Hi Marley’s insurance focused conversational messaging product and increasing customer engagement, the company said in a press release.